Sandy Saddler: Facing Willie Pep

 The two first faced off on October 29, 1948.
 Pep was the reigning featherweight champion of the world, and coming into the fight boasted a record of 134-1-1 (43 KO).
 Saddler was the underdog & captured the title by knocking Pep down four times en route to a four-round knockout victory.
 This was only the second time that Pep was beaten, Sammy Angott beat him in 1943, and first time he was ever stopped in 137 bouts.

 Pep then recaptured the crown on February 11, 1949, by outpointing Saddler over 15 rounds.
-Saddler regained the crown on September 8, 1950 by a TKO in the eight round.
+Saddler regained the crown on September 8, 1950, by a TKO in the eighth round.
 Pep quit after dislocating his shoulder.
 The pair fought their last fight on September 26, 1951.
 In one of the dirtiest championship fights ever fought, Saddler won when the fight was stopped in the tenth round.

 Saddler fought several other notable opponents during his career.
 He knocked out future lightweight champion Joe Brown, as well as lightweight champions Lauro Salas and Paddy DeMarco.
 Saddler beat lightweight champion Jimmy Carter, knocked out future junior lightweight champion Gabriel "Flash" Elorde, and lost to Larry Boardman.